The ED is Right for ME!

 What if I don't get an emergency nursing job as a new graduate?

 Some emergency departments do not hire new graduates because the time-critical nature of emergency situations requires someone with a firm foundation of basic nursing skills.
-Working in another area of nursing for a year or two prior to specializing in emergency nursing can give you invaluable experience to help pave your path to emergency nursing including:
+Working in another area of nursing for a year or two prior to specializing in emergency nursing can give you invaluable experience to help pave your path to emergency nursing.

 Are there steps I can take to help prepare me for an emergency nursing position?

-• Attend the following classes to gain the knowledge, skills and credentials that will make you a strong candidate for an ED position:
+Attend Advanced Cardiac Life Support and Pediatric Advanced Life Support classes to gain the knowledge, skills and credentials that will make you a strong candidate for an ED position.
+Consult the American Heart Association for course availability

-• Focus on developing the following skills:
+Focus on developing the following skills:

 • Assessment - rapid and focused

-• ECG and EKG interpretation
+• ECG and 12-lead EKG interpretation

 • IV access skills